Chevrotain/chevrotain/packages/website/docs/features/gates.md

 });
 ```

-If **LIMIT** is an identifier or a keyword based on the surrounding tokens, looking ahead at subsequent tokens is required to know if the token should be consumed as an identifer or should be skipped to be parsed up by a subsequent rule.
+If **LIMIT** is an identifier or a keyword based on the surrounding tokens, looking ahead at subsequent tokens is required to know if the token should be consumed as an identifier or should be skipped to be picked up by a subsequent rule.

 See [executable example](https://github.com/chevrotain/chevrotain/tree/master/examples/parser/predicate_lookahead)
 for further details.